First-order (coarse) correlated equilibria in non-concave games: First-Order Coarse Equilibria and Projected Gradient Ascent

-A primary objective of our work is to show that the above notions of $\epsilon$-local or $\epsilon$-stationary CCE are \emph{universally} approximable in some \emph{``game theoretically relevant''} settings.
-Here, by universal we mean that in Definition \ref{def:coarse} we may take $H$ be the set of \underline{\emph{all}} differentiable functions $h : X \rightarrow \mathbb{R}$ with Lipschitz gradients and nevertheless tractably compute approximate local or stationary equilibria.
+A primary objective of our work is to show that the above notions of $\epsilon$-local or $\epsilon$-stationary CCE are \emph{universally} approximable under some regularity conditions, which captures some \emph{``game theoretically relevant''} settings.
+Here, by universal we mean that in Definition \ref{def:coarse} we may take $H$ be simply $\coo_M(X,\mathbb{R})$ or $\coom_M(X,\mathbb{R})$, and nevertheless tractably compute approximate local or stationary equilibria -- where the approximation factor depends on the modulus of continuity $\omega$.
 We shall establish this by showing that projected gradient dynamics obtains an approximate stationary CCE, and such stationary CCE are necessarily also local CCE.
 Whereas for the purposes of practical algorithms we will need to investigate when all players take discrete steps in time, the form of analysis is motivated by how projected gradient dynamics yields our desired approximation.

 To wit, let $h \in H$ be given, and consider sampling uniformly from the trajectory of the projected gradient dynamics given initial conditions $x(0)$.
 That is, we consider the distribution $\sigma$ on $X$ by drawing $\tau \in [0,\overline{\tau}]$ and sampling $x(\tau)$.
 In this case,